Beyond templates: unique covers

 built for KDP print.

-Placeit is a fantastic mockup tool and a reasonable starting point for eBook covers.
-But its templates are used by tens of thousands of authors, spine calculation is manual, and the $15/month subscription adds up fast.
+Placeit is a fantastic mockup tool from Envato and a reasonable starting point for ebook covers.
+But its templates are used by tens of thousands of authors, the spine has to be assembled manually, and the $14.95/month subscription adds up whether you publish once or ten times.
+KDPEasy generates a unique print-ready full-wrap cover in 2 minutes for $3.50.

 Our honest verdict: KDPEasy vs Placeit

-Placeit is the leader for marketing mockups.
-For actual KDP print covers, it falls short — templates are shared across thousands of authors and the print workflow is manual.
-KDPEasy generates unique covers purpose-built for KDP output.
+Placeit is the leader for 3D book mockups, social media graphics, and marketing assets.
+For an actual KDP print cover, it falls short: templates are shared across thousands of authors and the print workflow is manual.
+KDPEasy generates a unique full-wrap cover purpose-built for KDP.
+Most pro indies use both: KDPEasy for the cover, Placeit for the mockup.

 Placeit vs KDPEasy